EcoExtreML/zampy/docs/index.md

 zampy /path_to_recipe/sample_recipe.yml
 ```

+!!! note

->NOTE: You may recieve an error message from CDS/ADS if not all the required
+    You may recieve an error message from CDS/ADS if not all the required
->licences have been accepted.
+    licences have been accepted.
 Follow the instructions in the error message to
->accept the licences and run the recipe again.
+    accept the licences and run the recipe again.

 When downloading process starts, you can also check the status of your requests
 in your CDS/ADS profile.